airpair/reactjs-a-guide-for-rails-developers/post.md

 ![New record](//i.imgur.com/635Wuv7.png)

-If you have used other JS frameworks along with Rails (for example, AngularJS) to build similar features, you might have run into problems because your `POST` requests don't include the `CSRF` token required by Rails, so, why didn'twe run into this same issue?
+If you have used other JS frameworks along with Rails (for example, AngularJS) to build similar features, you might have run into problems because your `POST` requests don't include the `CSRF` token required by Rails, so, why didn't we run into this same issue?
 Easy, because we are using `jQuery` to interact with our backend, and Rails' `jquery_ujs` unobtrusive driver will include the `CSRF` token on every _AJAX_ request for us.
 Cool!

 You can take a look at the resulting code of this section [here](https://github.com/fervisa/accounts-react-rails/tree/f4708e19f8be929471bc0c8c2bda93f36b9a7f23), or just the changes introduced by this section [here](https://github.com/fervisa/accounts-react-rails/commit/f4708e19f8be929471bc0c8c2bda93f36b9a7f23).